Admission to the Direct Admission Baccalaureate Nursing Sequence

 - Admission acceptance to Northern Michigan University.

-- One year of high school level biology, chemistry, and mathematics or college credits if dual enrolled in high school and an institution of higher learning.
+- A minimum of one year of high school level biology, chemistry, and mathematics or college credits in these subjects (if dual enrolled in high school at an institution of higher learning).
 Must have achieved a “B” or higher grade in each course.

-- Completed direct admission application by November 1st
+- Completed online direct admission application by November 1st for the following fall semester.

 Criteria to Maintain Freshman BSN Status